Walkie Talkie Lingo Cheatsheet Everyone on Set Should Know

 Matt Webb is the author of Setlife: A Guide To Getting A Job in Film (And Keeping It).
 He is an Assistant Director with credits including The Great Gatsby, Mad Max: Fury Road, Hacksaw Ridge, Pirates of the Carribean and Alien: Covenant.

-Enjoyed Walkie Talkie Lingo Cheat Everyone on Set Should Know?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed Top 10 Tips to Location Scouting & Filming?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…